lesunb/RGMToPRISM/README.md

 ## GODA's Web version

-* If you feel less prone to install the source code and just go through modelling and analysing your goal model through GODA, we are working on a [web interface for GODA.](https://pistargoda.herokuapp.com) as an extension to the [piStar tool from colleagues at Federal University of Pernambuco](http://www.cin.ufpe.br/%7Ejhcp/pistar/#).
+* If you feel less prone to install the source code and just go through modelling and analysing your goal model through GODA, we are working on a [web interface for GODA](https://pistargoda.herokuapp.com) as an extension to the [piStar tool](http://www.cin.ufpe.br/%7Ejhcp/pistar/#) from colleagues at Federal University of Pernambuco.
 Thanks to Leandro Bergman.

 ## Bugs?
 Doubts?